Rishthegreat/Notes/School/School MOC.md

 - Uneven blade spacing distributes the tonal noise over a larger number of tones spread across a broader range of frequencies, making the percieved noise lesser (more like white noise)
 - equation says that noise due to drag is considered negligible because it is small compared to lift (has correlation between experiment and theory)
-	- the equations predict noise of
+	- the equations predict noise of evenly spaced blades, but for uneven, you add a phase shifts